PrefectHQ/prefect/docs/core/concepts/results.md

 ### Persisting user-created `Result`s
 If you want to use the `Result` API yourself, such as in a task, instantiate a configured result object and use its `read`, `write`, and `exists` methods directly however you want to in your task.

-For example, if your task needs to read a file from an S3 bucket, consider using Prefect's `S3Result` to identify the S3 file and read it:
+For example, if your task needs to read a file from an S3 bucket, consider using Prefect's `S3Result` to identify the S3 file and interact with it:

 ```python
 from prefect import Flow, task